-Community Action School will begin school tours during the week of October 6th.
+Community Action School will be holding tours during the months of October and November.
 During the tours, fifth-grade students and their families will receive an orientation by school principal and founder John Curry, followed by several classroom visits.
 There, families will have the opportunity to observe our instructional program in action, and to ask questions of our students and teachers.
 We are confident that the level of student engagement and the quality of instruction will impress you.

 We will hold tours on the following dates: